arungudelli/angularjswiki/content/en/angular/understanding-angulars-ngif-else-then-with-examples/index.md

 ```

-The html written inside the `*ngIf` element is called as inline template and will be added to the DOM if the condition is `true`
+The html written inside the `*ngIf` element is called as "inline template" and will be added to the DOM if the condition is `true`

 Instead of writing product details (inline template) HTML in both places, we can place them inside a `<ng-template>` and reuse it in both places by referring that template in `*ngIf` directive using `[ngIfThen]` property.